Nobska Light: Current status

 In 2015, the Coast Guard decided to offer the light station to municipalities, non-profits or, lacking either of these, for private sale.
 Four organizations in Falmouth concerned with historic preservation banded together under the aegis of the Town of Falmouth to form a new non-profit to bid for the license for the lighthouse and its 2.3 acres site.
 The Town of Falmouth's application was accepted by the Coast Guard in September 2015 and the parties entered into a licensing process that is anticipated to be completed early in 2016.

 The Town's plan is to hand over renovation and maintenance to the non-profit created for this purpose, the Friends of Nobska Light, which, when the restoration is complete, will operate the lighthouse as a museum open to the public for free.
-Nobska will then join the 100+ lighthouses in the country that have passed from federal to local and private management since global positioning systems and other improvement to navigation reduced the need for manned lighthouses.
+Nobska will then join the 100+ lighthouses in the country that have passed from federal to local and private management since global positioning systems and other improvement to navigation reduced the need for staffed lighthouses.
 The Friends of Nobska Light hope to offer tours of the light keeper's house by 2020.
 The tower may be open for tours in the summer of 2017.
 In the meantime, the site can be visited but not toured; a small parking lot is available.
 By late March 2017, the Friends of Nobska Light had raised roughly $66,000 but were planning to ask the Town to provide the approximately $265,000 still required to proceed with the restoration.